 Conversely, when you are all together, eating and cooking are great social occasions, so the upstairs living room and kitchen are enormous, perfect for large meals together.
 In summer, Tuscan life moves outdoors, so there is also an outside kitchen, including a fabulous "Heath Robinson-like" clockwork barbecue, set next to an table under a pergola clad in vine leaves.

-The last review, from American clients:
+The last review, from UK clients:

 2. Pietrina

-This is a review from guests in 2019:
+This is a review from guests in 2021:

 A perfect spot for a family holiday.